Back to Blog

 Bridging loans are faster and more flexible than mortgages, and for overseas buyers, that speed is often what makes a deal possible.
 You're not paying for long-term finance; you're paying for speed.

-Here's a full breakdown of the pros and cons of bridging loans:
+Here is a full breakdown of the pros and cons of bridging loans:

 Bridging loans are highly recommended when you need to move quickly on a property deal, particularly:

-- You need to complete faster than a traditional mortgage allows;
+• You need to complete faster than a traditional mortgage allows;

-- The property isn't yet mortgageable; or
+• The property is not yet mortgageable; or

 The one risk worth planning for: when your bridging loan ends, you need a buy-to-let mortgage to repay it, and not all mortgage lenders accept non-residents.
 Confirm that a specific lender will accept you before you take out the loan, not after.